-SCOPE: This course is centered on supervised internships at cultural institutions in the New York metropolitan area.
-The class will include both students currently interning and those students preparing for future internships.
-The internships provide hands-on experience with moving image and audio materials, as well as exposure to the various types of organizations that acquire, process, describe, exhibit, and preserve these materials.
+SCOPE: This course is centered on supervised internships at cultural institutions.
+The internships may be hosted on site in the NYC metropolitan area, conducted remotely, or a hybrid.
+This class will include both students currently interning and those students preparing for future internships.
+The internships provide hands-on experience with moving image and audio materials, as well as exposure to the various types of organizations that acquire, process, describe, exhibit, preserve, and provide access to these materials.

-Students meet as a group to contextualize the internship experience; discuss archiving and preservation approaches; assess the field's theoretical foundation and assess its practical implications in a real-world setting; and identify issues or concerns related to their internship work.
+Students meet as a group to contextualize the internship experience; discuss archiving and preservation approaches; assess the field's theoretical foundation and its practical implications in a real-world setting; and identify issues or concerns related to their internship work.
 Internship experiences may also suggest directions for future coursework or focused study to support students' research interests and professional paths.
 Students should actively and critically consider how their experience working at an internship site reflects, expands, or counters the readings and lessons from their coursework.